-Long term actions (to end February 2026)
+Long term actions (to end December 2025)

-- Identify and approach contacts who may wish to use the church for exhibitions, use as gallery space or for other events. - Investigate suitability of church for more regular religious use. - Discuss potential for regular church related features, parish newsletter and inclusion of church updates in parish council meetings. - Consider means for increasing footfall and consequent donations.
+- The church is surrounded by four villages possible events to be held that would be of interest to people who live nearby, explore if community involved with the church can get them involved e.g. helping with cleaning, helping at events, etc. - Identify and approach contacts who may wish to use the church for exhibitions, use as gallery space or for other events. - Investigate suitability of church for more regular religious use. - Discuss potential for regular church related features, parish newsletter and inclusion of church updates in parish council meetings. - Consider means for increasing footfall and consequent donations.

-Actions complete (to end August 2023)
+Actions complete (to end June 2023)